dnesteryuk/site_prism.vcr/README.md

 As you can see by using a block you can define fixtures much more easily and it is a preferable way in some cases.

-Also, there is a possibility to define a home path for fixtures which are applied for a particular element:
+Also, there is a possibility to define a home path for cassettes which are applied for a particular element:

 ```ruby
 class ProductsPage < SitePrism::Page